Skip to content

 Taxes

-In Gaspésie and throughout Quebec, a 3.5 % accommodation tax is also added to the price of each overnight stay.
+In Gaspésie and throughout the province of Québec, a 3.5% tax on lodging is also applied to overnight stays.

 Québec for All

-You can also consult the list of accessible establishments on Kéroul's website.
+You can also consult the list of accessible establishments in Gaspésie on the Kéroul website.

-Visit our page Gaspésie Accessible to learn more.
+Visit our Accessible Travel in Gaspésie page to learn more.

 Computer, cell phone and coffee

-If you have experienced a dissatisfactory situation related to a tourism service, you can file a complaint.
-Whether it involves inappropriate behavior, poor service, or a safety issue, you should first share your concerns with the establishment in question.
-If the follow-up or response is unsatisfactory, you can then submit your comments or complaints to the Alliance de l’industrie touristique du Québec [In French only].
+If you have had an unsatisfactory experience with a tourism service, you can file a complaint.
+Whether the situation involves inappropriate behaviour, poor service or a safety issue, you are encouraged to first share your concerns with the business or organization in question.
+If you are dissatisfied with their response, you can then submit your comments or complaint to the Alliance de l’industrie touristique du Québec.

 Your Favorites in Gaspésie